-There are lots of different ways you can work your abs (and also a lot of wrong ways), whether you want to sculpt your body into a perfect specimen – or just want to lose your flab and tone your muscles.
-Doing crunches on an exercise floor mat, or sitting on/lying on a balance ball will do a lot for your core, not to mention your posture.
+There are lots of different ways (and also a lot of wrong ways) you can work out your abs, whether you want to sculpt your body into perfection or just want to lose your flab and tone your muscles a bit.
+Doing crunches on an exercise floor mat or sitting on/lying on a balance ball can and will do a lot for your core over time, not to mention improve your posture in the process.

-If a mat, ball or pull-up bar isn’t going to be sufficient for where you want to go, there are now some amazing home ab machines available to help you get the 6 pack (or more) that you desire.
+If a mat, ball or pull-up bar isn’t going to be sufficient for where you want to go, there are now some amazing home ab machines available to help you get the six pack (or more) that you desire.

-Let’s get cracking (or crunching?) – here is the best home ab machine list for you to consider.
+Let’s get cracking (or crunching?) – here are some of the best home ab machines for you to consider.